 Customer travel to Elderflower Fields has, by far, the biggest impact on the environment.
 It accounts for somewhere in the region of 80% of our CO2eq.
 We recognise that most of our customers are families and need to drive to the festival, but we are always looking for ways to lessen the impact that this has.

 We are proud to have partnered with Ecolibrium – a live events industry response to the climate crisis.
 Ecolibrium is a community of events, festivals, suppliers, artists and music companies taking action to reduce travel impacts and invest in climate solutions.
 A movement directly investing 100% of all donations in generating clean renewable energy.
 Replacing and balancing the impact of your travel to the festival.
 To donate simply enter your postcode when you purchase your tickets to work out the impact of your travel.

 – Other Green Stuff –

 Food & Drink

-We are launching the Elderflower Fields Green Trader Award, to reward and recognise those vendors who trade at the festival who make an exceptional effort to reduce their environmental impact.
+The Elderflower Fields Green Trader Award rewards and recognise those vendors who trade at the festival who make an exceptional effort to reduce their environmental impact.